 A strong strain of Bordetella incubates for two to seven days and is followed by the sudden onset of an unproductive, honking, dry cough.
 The cough grows worse during exercise, and secondary bacteria including E-Coli, Staph, and Strep species can develop with delayed treatment or with improper antibiotic management.
 Without proper antibiotic and supportive care, stressed puppies often develop bronchopneumonia from Bordetella infections.

-Viral Causes of URI
+Viral Causes of URI in Dogs

 As we discussed earlier, viral and bacterial infections of the upper respiratory tract often occur together.
 Parainfluenza is the primary virus that causes URI, but Adeno Type II, Canine Influenza, and Distemper are also causes.
 After the virus enters the dog's body, it "mows" down patches of cilia, ruining the body's defenses.
 This now-raw tissue is vulnerable to other organisms, making it easy for bacteria to "gang up" on the puppy.
 The bacteria attach to the airway surface and reproduce on the damaged cilia layer.
 This over exposure to pathogens causes reoccurring respiratory problems and makes the infections even more difficult to treat.